kitschpatrol/mdat/readme.md

   Currently, the rule can only parse help output in the format provided by [Yargs](https://yargs.js.org)- and [Meow](https://github.com/sindresorhus/meow)-based tools.
 If parsing fails, the rule will fall back to show the raw help output in a regular code block.

-  ([Parsing help output](https://github.com/kitschpatrol/mdat/tree/main/src/lib/readme/rules/cli-help/utilities/parsers) is a bit tricky.
+  ([Parsing help output](src/lib/readme/rules/cli-help/utilities/parsers) is a bit tricky.
 The [jc](https://github.com/kellyjonbrazil/jc) project is a heroic collection of output parsers, but does not currently implement help output parsing.
 It might be interesting to try to contribute mdat's help parsing implementations to jc.)

   This rule is also aliased under the `<!-- cli -->` keyword.

-- ###### `<!-- tldraw -->`
+- ###### `<!-- tldraw { src: "./sketch.tldr" } -->`

   Allows embedding [tldraw](https://www.tldraw.com) files in your readme.
 Accepts either a path to a local `.tldr` file, or remote tldraw URLs.